BRH-Media/PlexDL/README.md

 **Important Notes**

-- PVS.MediaPlayer can play some codecs (any that are native to WMF), but the diversity of the container specification makes it unsafe (code-wise) to implement it at this point.
-Hence, PlexDL will not allow its default player to accept \*.mkv files.
+- PVS.MediaPlayer can play ***some*** codecs (any that are native to WMF), but due to the wide variations in the Matroska specification, it remains unsafe (code-wise) to implement at this point.
+Hence, PlexDL will not allow its default player to accept `*.mkv` files.
 - If you're using VLC, make sure you follow the guide below about setting it up with PlexDL.

 ### Supported Media